 A lumbar disc bulge (also known as a herniated disc) is a tear in the disc which separates the lower back spinal bones causing severe lower back pain.
-People who suffer from this injury are usually 20 to 50 years old and are mostly affected at the lowest disc.
+People who suffer from this injury are most common around 20 to 50 years old and are mostly affected at the lowest disc in L4/L5 and L5/S1.

 What is Lumbar Disc Bulge?